tate8/AI-flashcards/README.md

 ## Description
-An educational website for young kids 4-10 years old studying basic vocabulary.
+An educational website for young kids studying basic vocabulary.
 Simply draw a picture of the word on the front on the flashcard, and ROBOT will let you know if you drew the right picture!

 ### Contributor(s)
 * Tate Larkin